SzabolcsGyorke/BC-Local-Resources/README.md

 The app supports two printing modes: pdf and raw.
 The raw print will directly send the attached file to the printer.
 This can be useful for barcode printing like zpl files.
 The pdf printing invokes Adobe Acrobat or the Foxit pdf readers and sends the pdf trough them to the selected printer.

-Of course you can try to use some non free alteratives as well.
+Of course you can try to use some non free alternatives as well.

 **Download the Installer "BC Local Resources Service Setup.zip" from the repo.**